 The government, to encourage science and the useful arts, grants limited monopolies for new inventions for limited periods.
 Part of the bargain is that the inventor must disclose their ideas to the public.
 Another part of the deal is that inventors must teach skilled workers precisely what they are claiming.

 As previously discussed, failure to teach claims with patentable material will get you a 35 USC 101 rejection.
 If your claims aren’t novel, you will get a 35 USC 102 rejection.
-Failure to verify that your claims are not obvious will get you a 35 USC 103 rejection.
-Failure to adequately disclose your invention will get you a 35 USC 112(a) rejection.
+Obvious claims will get you a 35 USC 103 rejection.
+Not adequately disclosing your invention will get you a 35 USC 112(a) rejection.
 Here we are talking about another common rejection, a 35 USC 112(b) “claim ambiguity” rejection.

 What makes a patent claim ambiguous?